 Continue adding ribbon.
 For this wreath, we added ribbon to each twist, but you don’t necessarily have to.
 We also considered using two types of ribbon but elected to just use this one because it showed up so well.

 We found this large glittered star that is actually for our Christmas stock.
 It measures about 10.5″ and 1.5″ in depth.
-It has a ribbon with a ring for a hanger.
+(This star is sold out but you can use other types of signs or letters, etc) It has a ribbon with a ring for a hanger.
 We just placed it in the center of the wreath and wrapped the ribbon around the wreath frame a couple of times.
 Our wreaths are made for tutorials and if we decide to take this one home (I’ve called dibs already) the star would need to be secure more permanently and you could do this with a zip tie.

 Once you’re wreath is finished, hang it up and take a look.
 Fluff out the tips of the ribbon strips, cut any loose strings.
 Actually to have 54 pieces of mesh cut, we had practically no strings to cut which is pretty amazing.
 The more you handle Deco Poly Mesh, it will ravel, but this project went great with next to no raveling.